Homemade Butternut Squash Ravioli

 Any leftover cooked ravioli can be placed in an air-tight container and stored in the refrigerator for up to 3-4 days.

 I love to make a large batch of ravioli and have it in the freezer ready for when we get a craving for a special dish.
 The best way to freeze ravioli is to lay the fresh ravioli in a single layer on a rimmed baking sheet and place it in the freezer for about 50 minutes to an hour.
-Once the individual ravioli is frozen you can transfer them to a freezer-safe container or plastic bag.
-Then you can store them in the freezer for up to 6 months.
+Once the individual ravioli are frozen, you can transfer them to a freezer-safe container or plastic bag.
+You can then store them in the freezer for up to 6 months.

-I love to get your feedback so if you tried this Butternut Squash Ravioli or any other recipes on this website, please leave me a comment below.
-I hope you enjoy our recipes and look forward to hearing from you!
+I love to get your feedback, so if you tried this Butternut Squash Ravioli or any other recipe on this website, please leave me a comment below.
+I hope you enjoy my recipes and look forward to hearing from you!
 You can also follow me on FacebookInstagram, and Pinterest for more recipes your family will love.

 Delicate pillows of homemade pasta stuffed with a creamy, sweet and nutty butternut squash filling are the perfect fall treat.
 Pair these Butternut Squash Ravioli with a light sauce for a restaurant quality dish.